 BK: How did you come to the idea of creating Eventyard?

-Eventyard: The idea for this startup came from one of the founders, Kiril Velkov a few years ago.
-He was abroad and didn’t know where to go to, so he got very frustrated and suddenly the idea came up!
-He decided to work on his idea later on, to share his thought with Oleg Kabakchiev and that’s how Eventyard was born back in 2009.
+Eventyard: The idea for this startup came from one of Kiril Velkov a few years ago.
+He was abroad and didn’t know where to go to, so he got very frustrated, and suddenly the idea came up!
+He decided to work on his idea, later on, to share his thought with Oleg Kabakchiev and that’s how Eventyard was born back in 2009.
 So, if you love to travel a lot, like the founders of Eventyard, or you are an event organizer, you might love this service.
-In fact we are building our network with targeting young people between 18 and 38 years, who travel a lot and are looking for entertaining events, like parties and other indie events.
-Also, event organizers who do not have big budgets for advertising can now have the opportunity to find new audience and stand out of the crowd.
+In fact, we are building our network by targeting young people between 18 and 38 years, who travel a lot and are looking for entertaining events, like parties and other indie events.
+Also, event organizers who do not have big budgets for advertising can now have the opportunity to find a new audience and stand out of the crowd.

 BK: Which are the biggest obstacles your team has encountered while building up the platform and the iOS app?

 Eventyard: First of all, you have to gather the perfect team – people who are willing to quit their jobs and to risk almost everything just for an idea.
-They have to be one hundred percent sure and persuaded that the idea will become a lucrative business.
+They have to be one hundred per cent sure and persuaded that the idea will become lucrative.
 But when this step is fulfilled, everything happens slightly and steadily.
-In our case gathering of the team was the hardest thing.
-It’s been 3 years since we started working on the product and we finally assemble the perfect team.
+In our case, the gathering of the team was the hardest thing.
+It’s been 3 years since we started working on the product and finally assembled the perfect team.
 It’s been hard years, we could say, but now we are steady and strong!
-The team is a perfect match of people with years of experience in different fields: Kiril and Oleg worked for a famous Bulgarian TV show as IT; Oleg is also a DJ and has two startups already; Alex is certified marketer by CIM, worked as head of marketing in a company with more than 120 employees; Hristiyan has more than 7 years experience in programming.
+The team is a perfect match of people with years of experience in different fields: Kiril and Oleg worked for a famous Bulgarian TV show as IT; Oleg is also a DJ and has two startups already; Alex is a certified marketer by CIM, worked as head of marketing in a company with more than 120 employees; Hristiyan has more than 7 years experience in programming.
 Our service gives precise and personal recommendations – we are focusing on the events discovery process.
-We are super flexible – our task is to work on the users experience all the time (and improve it).
+We are super flexible – our task is to work on the users’ experience all the time (and improve it).

 BK: Any plans for the bigger Android market?
 What about Windows Mobile App?

-Eventyard: By building our iOS application we wanted to deliver in the hands of the users the basic but most vital functionalities of our platform.
+Eventyard: By building our iOS application,, we wanted to deliver the basic but most vital functionalities of our platform in the users’ hands.
 So when you are on the move to get what you need.
-And as you already know, we started with a very simplified version, where you can see everything that is happening around you on the map (with the information about your friends, too), as well as events that match you interests together with your location.
-Future releases will begin to gradually add only the most important and useful functions, and improvements of the interface.
-We started with iOS, because the majority of our mobile traffic comes from Apple devices but we want to reach the maximum size of the market so we will definitely have Android version in a couple of months.
+And as you already know, we started with a very simplified version, where you can see everything that is happening around you on the map (with the information about your friends, too) and events that match your interests together with your location.
+Future releases will gradually add only the most important and useful functions and improvements of the interface.
+We started with iOS because most of our mobile traffic comes from Apple devices, but we want to reach the maximum size of the market so we will definitely have an Android version in a couple of months.

-BK: How do you plan to make money with platform and satisfy investors and employees?
+BK: How do you plan to make money with the platform and satisfy investors and employees?

 Eventyard: Unique discovery process, which is being developed for the past months.
-No one is trying to do event discovery process, which takes your basic interests, long-term activity and location.
+No one is trying to do an event discovery process, which takes your basic interests, long-term activity and location.
 Every event website and mobile application is doing the same thing: showing you everything and making you browse until get pissed off and tired of stupid events you will never attend or like.
-The team is also a strong advantage, because we already possess a powerful network of venues and artists and this is constantly expanding.
+The team is also a strong advantage because we already possess a powerful network of venues and artists, constantly expanding.
 You can check it here: http://eventyard.net/promo.
 We target small local venues and signed/unsigned/independent artists and users between 16-40.

 Regarding the “money-making” part, Eventyard takes the event management and promotion to the next level: